AbePralle/Archive-Plasmacore-2017/README.md

 There is some Rogue documentation here: [https://github.com/AbePralle/Rogue/wiki](https://github.com/AbePralle/Rogue/wiki)

 There is no Plasmacore documentation yet.
 You can manually browse the `Libraries/Rogue/Plasmacore` files.

-A sample project is coming soon.
+A sample Plasmacore game project is available here: [https://github.com/AbePralle/PlasmacoreDemos](https://github.com/AbePralle/PlasmacoreDemos)

 ## Bootstrap Command